0xEigenLabs/eigencc/README.md

 # We are hiring!

-If you are interesting in building privacy computing DApps on ETH Layer2, Welcome to join us!
+If you are interesting in privacy computing and blockchain, Welcome to join us!